When you are inspired nothing kills the flow like the STOP button. These real-time PATTERN Mode functions will help avoid this.

-While you are recording, you can temporarily drop out of record mode without stopping.
+While you are recording, you can temporarily drop out of record mode without stopping the transport.
 This allows you to rehearse what you are going to play.
-It also allows you to find a drum key.
-It sometimes is difficult at first to remember the location of each sound.
+It also allows you to find a drum sound on the keyboard.
+It sometimes is difficult at first to remember the location of each drum sound.
 The REHEARSE

 function is very useful when you need to hunt for that “just right” sound.

 The workflow here with Drums is you can use these two functions together to perfect your original Pattern.
 Try laying down the Kick and Snare drum on the first pass; drop out of record, practice your hihat part; drop back into Record and lay down the hihats.
 If you make a mistake – use the Erase function to remove the bad notes.

 To activate the Rehearse feature, simply press the [RECORD] button again – it will begin to flash, indicating you are temporarily out of record mode.
 No new data will be written to the track.
 You are free to play the keys without adding new data to your cycling pattern.
 Additionally, you can even move to a new track, rehearse what you want play, then drop back into record.

 What do you do if you want to redo everything?
 The “do over” is an important function to know about.
 If you have used one of the “Edit/Job” functions and you want to UNDO the most recent change you have made, go to “Edit/Job” > “Overview” screen.
 On the right side will be an option box to Undo your last executed Edit or Job.

 However, if you want to do an entire recording, you can simply place the PATTERN into “Record Type” = Replace.
 For example, you don’t like your recorded data on a Track, the quickest fix is to simply use Replace Record to overwrite all the data on the Track.Finding inspiration for drum programming